elenam/Sorting-Competition-Materials-2023/README.md

    * Group 3 (1st place) - Harry, Jaydon
    * Group 6 (2nd place) - Collin, Max
    * Group 1 (3rd place) - Will, Alwin
-The out-of-class entry was the first overall, the author - Ollie Willette.

 Other groups were: Group 2: Chenfei, Brendan; Group 4: Dongting, Simon; Group 5: John, Matthew.

+The out-of-class entry (Group 7) was the first overall, the author - Ollie Willette.

 ##  Presentations <a name="presentations"></a>